These world-record fish have stood the test of time.

 Perhaps it has something to do with more anglers practicing catch-and-release for these prehistoric giants.
 Maybe it's just a case of anglers not realizing what they have when they land a fish that big.
 At any rate, we're expecting this giant gar to hold the record for some time to come.

-This is the most recent record on this list.
+This is the most recent fishing record on this list.
 Caught in 1964, W.H.
-Whaley's 58-pounder has held off all contenders for the last 54 years.
+Whaley's 58-pounder has held off all contenders decades.
 Caught in Santee-Cooper Reservoir in South Carolina, there hasn't really been a major contender for this freshwater fish record.

 It's probably because channel cats over 20 pounds are relatively rare.
 But it's still puzzling no one else has even come close to re-writing the record books, especially considering almost every other catfish world record has been broken, sometimes more than once in the years since.